C-KQ/C-KQ.github.io/_posts/2025-06-06-CloudResumeChallenge-Part2.md

 ![image](personalAssets/Images/Projects/ResumeChallenge/7_4_API Gateway Configurations)

 >**Learning Point**
 After implementing the API & calling it via my website, it still wasn't working.
 I checked the console and realised there was an 403 error.
 It was **blocked by CORS Policy**.
-For remediation, I enabled the CORS policy for my website only in API Gateway to get it working.
+For remediation, I enabled the CORS policy for my website **only** in API Gateway to get it working.

 ![image](personalAssets/Images/Projects/ResumeChallenge/7_5_LearningPoint_CORS.png)
 ![image](personalAssets/Images/Projects/ResumeChallenge/7_5_LearningPoint_CORSEnabled)

-Additionally, since my website only needed to retrive data from the Lambda function, I changed the API to only alloww GET from numViews.
+Additionally, since my website only needed to retrive data from the Lambda function, I changed the API to only allow GET from numViews.
 ![image](personalAssets/Images/Projects/ResumeChallenge/7_6_APIGateway_Getonly.png)

-Lastly, I edit the JavaScript to call and fetch the data from the Lambda function, and dynamincally change the values of _pageViews_ according to the data retrieved.
+Lastly, I edit the JavaScript to call and fetch the data from the Lambda function, and dynamincally change the values of ID _views_ according to the data retrieved.
 ![image](personalAssets/Images/Projects/ResumeChallenge/7_7_JavascriptUpdate.png)

 With that, the **View Counter** is complete.